BS4 Vs. BS6: Key Difference Between BSIV and BSVI Engine

 With the advancement in engine technology, BS6 has made significant improvements in every aspect.
 Under this norm, two-wheeler manufacturers must install gasoline injection systems to reduce toxic exhaust emissions.

-As the BS6 bike engines are less powerful and more fuel-efficient, they have reduced environmental carbon emissions.
+As the BS6 bike engines are powerful and more fuel-efficient, they have reduced environmental carbon emissions.
 Ultimately, this emission norm has improved the overall performance of a two-wheeler.

 Two Wheeler insurance articles